fieldtrip/website/faq/experiment/neuromag_hpi.md

 ---
-title: How can I visualize the neuromag head position indicator coils?
+title: How can I visualize the Neuromag head position indicator coils?
 category: faq
 tags: [neuromag, head, localization]
 redirect_from: